If you need help, try these steps first:

 If you need help setting up Temporary Sharing

 You can participate in up to 10 temporary events, and each temporary event can contain up to 50 friends.
 If you're above the limit, you might not be able to accept or create additional temporary groups until you quit or delete an event.

 If you get an "iMessage isn't enabled for your Apple ID" alert

 Find My Friends uses Messages to communicate with members of a Temporary Sharing group.
 You might see the above message if you need to set up iMessage for your Apple ID.
 Use these steps to set up iMessage:

 - Tap Settings > Messages.

-- Make sure Messages is turned on.
-Try these steps if you need help turning on Messages.
+- Make sure that iMessage is turned on.
+Try these steps if you need help turning on iMessage.